adrlah/singleScattering/README.md

 ### Final remark

  Note that the _Fresnel_Integrals_ folder is protected by a different copyright.
-Access to the full original content can be found [here](https://mathworks.com/matlabcentral/fileexchange/28765-fresnels-and-fresnelc).
+Please, read carefully the copyright file included in the folder.
+The full original content can be found [here](https://mathworks.com/matlabcentral/fileexchange/28765-fresnels-and-fresnelc).